kkaur89/PROJECT-FOUR/README.md

 I first started by creating a component for the main page, which would render an index of all the media material available for the user to read/watch.
 This meant creating axious requests for all three media types and mapping around the useState within the JSX section.

-A seperate card component was created to format each of the articles, videos and recipes in index view and then passed into the main page.
-Bootstrap dropdown filter options were implemented and added functionality to them by adding filter methods to each array for the axios request in the main component.
+A seperate card component was created to format each of the articles, videos and recipes in the index view and then passed into the main page.
+Bootstrap dropdown filter options were implemented and I added functionality to them by using filter methods to each array for the axios request in the main component.

 <img width="1437" alt="Screenshot 2021-05-07 at 14 27 19" src="https://user-images.githubusercontent.com/77445688/117456691-614aec80-af40-11eb-8264-b33147ebb489.png">